 1) Choices, choices.
 Wildwood carries 5 different varieties of firs from a Mission, British Columbia family grower.
 Each type of tree is beautiful but unique:

-Nordman Fir – considered the most ‘handsome’ with slately and elegant almost black-green needles.
-Nordman have great needle retention and strong branches for large ornaments
+*Nordman Fir – considered the most ‘handsome’ with slately and elegant almost black-green needles.
+Nordman have great needle retention and strong branches for large ornaments *SOLD OUT*

 3) Stayin’ alive.
 Whether you’re a Douglas or whether you’re a Nordman you’re stayin’ alive.. well if you take some precautions to care for your cut tree, it will last you through the season!
 We recommend: